jbenite2/QUIC/Readme.md

     - Aioquic's asynchronous logic doesn't allow for packet separation upon reception.
         - All the packets, even though they were sent out individually, were bundled together and delivered at the same time as shown by this graph.
         ![image](aioquic_graph.png)
+        - The graph above shows how I sent packages out at a certain interval and QUIC bundled them together on the client side so they all seem to be coming in at the same time.
+        - The main idea was to have the packets come in individually.
+However, I couldn't find a way to do this in Aioquic.
+After much trying I looked for another way to achieve this goal: QUICHE.

 ## Quiche